ckarfa/RTL_LOCKING/RTL_logic_locking/README.md

    $ python3 assure.py alu.v --top alu_top.v --locking-key locking_key.txt --obfuscate
 ```

-ASSURE uses only 4 bits even if the entire design requires 12 bits for obfuscation.
+ASSURE++ uses only 4 bits even if the entire design requires 12 bits for obfuscation.
 Indeed, after obfuscating the three
 operations and the ternary operator, there are no enough bits to obfuscate also the 8-bit constant.
-So, ASSURE offers
+So, ASSURE++ offers
 two alternatives:
 - full obfuscation
 - selective obfuscation